ZEDGR/pychallonge/README.rst

 ``create`` and ``update`` endpoints are not working correctly.
 When you try to upload an attachment with asset(file) the API returns 500 internal server error.
 The same happens with asset + description.

-This problem has been reported and Challonge.
-Until now is not fixed.
+This problem has been reported to Challonge.

 Other problems that I have noticed is that the check in process through the API seems weird.
 When you undo check in a participant the field 'checked_in' remains True but in the website the participant is correctly not checked in.
 That's why I haven't write any tests about check in.
-Also in matches ``show`` endpoint the 'include_attachments' parameter is not working.
+Another problem is that in matches ``show`` endpoint the 'include_attachments' parameter is not behaving correctly.

+Fixed by pychal: In the datetime fields the api returns random timezone offsets, pychal convert those to your machine's local time.
+Also you can set any timezone you want with ``set_timezone`` function.

 Running the unit tests
 ======================